Pentagon Jewelry by Diana Davis

 clip-on and pierced stud earrings, dangly earrings, necklaces -- and more!

-I have given out about 100 pieces of jewelry, at the Joint Mathematics Meetings and at other conferences and talks.
+Hundreds of people are wearing Math is Beautiful pentagon billiard jewelry.
 Those of you that have it, I hope you are enjoying it!
 Please let me know if you have any feedback.

 Here is an info sheet, written for a general audience, about the mathematics behind the pentagons.
 I have been updating it as we discover new things about them!